weesvisje/docs/docs/http/common/security/auth0.md

 sidebar_position: 2
 ---

-OAuth can be implemented with this same mechanism.
 We have a [tutorial for integrating with Auth0 using this same API](/http/common/guides/authentication/intro/).
 The mechanism for OAuth will be almost identical.

 For a quick summary of how this works:

 - The client will do their initial authentication through OAuth and receive a JWT.